 CONTACT POINT (2026)

-Pickup points for online orders have become an absolute phenomenon and a new stage of both online and offline socialization.
-In recent years, they have become for many not just a logistics infrastructure, but a kind of intermediate space between home and city, between the personal and the impersonal.
-These are places where everyday life is reduced to a brief interaction: pick up, check, sign, leave.
-Yet behind this simplicity, a new form of urban life is gradually emerging.
+Pickup points are a striking phenomenon and a new stage of online and offline socialization.
+At the same time, their rapid expansion and specific mode of existence have become a defining feature of the post-Soviet space.
+Simply typing “pickup points” into a map reveals them everywhere — evenly scattered across the city.
+In recent years, they have become for many not just delivery infrastructure, but a kind of intermediate space between home and the city, between the personal and the impersonal.
+These are places where everyday life is reduced to a brief interaction: receive, check, sign, leave, yet behind this simplicity a new form of urban life gradually emerges.

-Pickup points have become for some an almost invisible but regular point of contact with the outside world — especially in places where other forms of communication are becoming rare or occasional.
-In these white, standardized rooms with identical lighting and interiors, a strange sense of stability emerges.
-Despite their similarity, these spaces are filled with different people and their states of being.
+Pickup points have become for some an almost invisible but regular point of contact with the outside world — especially where other forms of social interaction have become rare or incidental.
+In these white, standardized interiors with identical lighting and design, a strange sense of stability takes shape.
+Despite their uniformity, these spaces are filled with different people and their states of being.

-Employees of pickup points exist in a space between the movement of goods and the stillness of their own workplace.
-They interact daily with dozens of strangers while remaining in the same fixed point in space, where time is measured in queues and parcels.
+Pickup point workers exist in the interval between the movement of goods and the stillness of their own workspace.
+They interact daily with dozens of strangers, remaining in the same fixed point in space where time is measured in queues and parcels.

 EN